Profit & Loss Statement (P&L)

 Earnings Per Share (EPS) $1.00

-Profit and Loss vs. Balance Sheet
+Profit & Loss vs Balance Sheet

 Profit and loss statements summarize the money that’s coming in and going out.
-The balance sheet provides a snapshot of the entire company’s financial position, with each report sharing some of the same line items (e.g. revenue, expenses, profit).
+They focus on a company’s profit (or lack of profit).

-When you need to know whether your business is profitable, you’ll turn to the P&L statement to answer important questions about business profits like:
+To determine whether your business is profitable, you’ll turn to the P&L statement to answer important questions about business profits like:

 - Does the company generate enough revenue to cover expenses?